¡Esta es Una Plaza! Inspiring Permaculture in the City

 As I wrote in “Authenticity, Empowerment, and Co-creating a More Beautiful World”, I think it is our own self-empowerment that is the key to creating the world that our hearts know is possible.
 For me, ¡Esta es Una Plaza! is an example of this.

-It is also an example of great generosity of all those who have been involved and those who continue collaborating 12 years later.
+It is also an example of the great generosity of all those who have been involved and those who continue collaborating 12 years later.
 Over the years hundreds of people have willingly gifted many hours of their time to the space and offered their skills and talents to help create what it is today.

-Since I have been more involved over the last year, I have been truly amazed by the amount of hours people put in voluntarily, not just in terms of physical work, but also with the admin and paperwork that this kind of project requires.
+Since I have been more involved over the last year, I have been truly amazed by the number of hours people put in voluntarily, not just in terms of physical work, but also with the admin and paperwork that this kind of project requires.

 And all of this without any kind of obligation or financial compensation.
 What could it be that unites so many people and inspires them to work together in this way?

-For me this speaks to our collective inner knowing that there is another way of inhabiting this earth that is far removed from the systems and structures that we have today.
+For me, this speaks to our collective inner knowing that there is another way of inhabiting this earth that is far removed from the systems and structures that we have today.
 And as much as these systems may seem to hold strong, initiatives such as ¡Esta es Una Plaza! show us that there are many people out there courageous enough to put aside the status quo and dream something different together.

 And then put their money where their mouth is, and try to create it.